 For lunch we headed to Poppies Fish & Chips on Hawley Cres.
 Poppie’s is renowned for their authentic fish and chips.
 This is our first time tasting Poppie’s Fish & Chips and we can say it’s one of the best we’ve eaten.
 Beforehand, the waitress confirms the batter does not contain alcohol.
 We were at Poppie’s well before 12 o’clock, thus getting a table wasn’t a problem otherwise, it’s usually pack during lunch.
 Our order of 2 regular haddock cost £29.98

 Right after lunch we took bus no. 274 heading towards Park Road stop ‘P’.
 Here, we’ll be going to the London Central Mosque to perform our afternoon prayer.
-The London Central Mosque built in 1974 and opened in 1978 is located close Regent’s Park thus aka Regent’s Park Mosque.
-It’s the biggest mosque in London that we’ve been to.
+The London Central Mosque built in 1974 and opened in 1978 is located close to Regent’s Park thus aka Regent’s Park Mosque.
+It’s the biggest mosque in London we’ve been to.
 The building is situated on it’s own site complete with dome and minaret.
 Ablution place is on the lower floor whilst the big carpeted prayer hall is above.
-The mosque itself can accommodate as many as 5,000 worshipers in it prayer halls and courtyard.
+The mosque can accommodate as many as 5,000 worshipers in it prayer halls and courtyard.

 After prayers, we took a stroll along Regent’s Park walking from Hanover Gate behind the mosque to Clarence Gate to exit for Baker Street.
 Autumn leaves already evident and flocks of birds, ducks, geese and the like patronising the lake.
 The cool autumn weather makes the walk pleasant.
 Onto another bus ride from Baker Street and we’re back to our hotel.